n25a/gorabbit/README.md

 It provides a simple interface to interact with RabbitMQ.
 Also, it provides a simple way to create a consumer and a publisher that we call them `jobs`.
 It's good to mentioned that gorabbit handles the reconnection and reconsuming the jobs automatically.

 ## 📦 Installation

 ```bash
 go get github.com/n25a/gorabbit
 ```

 ## ⚙️ How to use

+In the following, we will show you how to use gorabbit in your project.

 ### 🐇 Create a connection

+At the first step, you should create a rabbitmq instance.
+Then, you can create a connection to the rabbitmq server.

 ```go
 import (